Skip to content

 Full Tag Reference

-This page documents all HTML attributes and custom elements used by Modular Mail to define editable content and style options in your email templates.
+This page documents all HTML attributes and custom elements used by Modular Mail to define editable content, style presets, variables, and variants in your email templates.

 AttributeTypeDefaultPurpose